 The USER or LOGNAME environment variables are used to determine the default username sent to an rsync daemon.
 If neither is set, the username defaults to "nobody".

 The HOME environment variable is used to find the user's default .cvsignore file.

 rsync -t *.htm hope:public_html/

-Use rsync to transfer all .htm files to the public_html directory on the hope computer.
+Use rsync to transfer all .htm files to the public_html directory on the system named hope.